CODE OF CIVIL PROCEDURE IN THE CAYMAN ISLANDS

 JURISDICTION OF THE COURT

 Jurisdiction is typically based on proper service of proceedings within the jurisdiction, and it is exercised on a geographical basis.
-If service of process is properly made, a lawsuit against a Caymanian resident or a Caymanian corporation may be filed in a court in the Cayman Islands.
+If service of process is made correctly, a lawsuit against a Caymanian resident or a Caymanian corporation may be filed in a court in the Cayman Islands.
 However, such a defendant may argue that the Cayman Islands courts should not exercise their jurisdiction over the claim since another foreign court is manifestly better suitable for hearing the case (forum non conveniens)

-The courts of the Cayman Islands will often accept jurisdiction for issues that come within the scope of an explicit jurisdiction agreement between the parties selecting the Cayman Islands courts as the venue.
+The courts of the Cayman Islands will often accept jurisdiction for issues that come within the scope of an explicit jurisdiction agreement between the parties, selecting the Cayman Islands courts as the venue.
 Cayman Islands courts may also get jurisdiction if the defendant voluntarily submits to that jurisdiction by engaging in the proceedings (other than by disputing jurisdiction).

 Suppose the court granted permission to serve the originating process outside of the Cayman Islands.
 In that case, a jurisdiction might also be created over defendants who do not reside or are not registered in the Cayman Islands.